 Overnight shooting left one woman injured

 FORT WAYNE, Ind.
-(WPTA) - One woman was injured in an overnight shooting on the city’s south side.
+(WPTA) - One person was injured in an overnight shooting on the city’s south side, police say.

 Officials say officers with the Fort Wayne Police Department were called to a home on Lexington Avenue between Clinton and Calhoun streets a little after 1 a.m.
 Monday.